 There are so many ways to synthesize research findings.
-Some of these methods are better than others.
+Let's just say some of these methods are better than others.

 One method I have always used are user research summaries.
 This approach can be controversial because colleagues may not read reports.
-However, I believe it is a critical way to share out insights for several different reasons:
+However, I believe it's a critical way to share out insights for several different reasons:

 - They're a nice snapshot of the essential information